pr0c3550r/LaTeX-Template/README.md

 # LaTeX-Framework
-LaTeX Framework for scientific things
+LaTeX-Framework for scientific things

++ Compile with Xelatex
++ use Biblatex for bibliography